 There are multiple ways to connect—here’s the link to our Immanuel Highlands team page, where you can join the team or make a donation:

 Director of Music: Steven Patchel (302) 658-7326

 From the Editor

-If you have an item to be included in the Voice, please email it to me, Bonnie Swan, by the Tuesday before the Thursday release of the newsletter.
-If you don't have access to email, please leave your written request in my mail slot in the mailboxes across from the Parish Administrator's office no later than the Sunday before the Voice goes out.
+If you have an item to be included in the Voice, please email it to me, Jon Barrett, by the Tuesday before the Thursday release of the newsletter.
+If you don't have access to email, please call me or leave your written request in my mail slot in the mailboxes across from the Parish Administrator's office no later than the Tuesday before the Voice goes out.
 Thank you!